- How can I use the data from the HEIghten® Outcomes Assessment Suite?

 - What security measures are taken by the remote proctoring service?

 Students will be asked to display identification before testing can begin.
 Students will also go through a process with the proctor that verifies that they are alone in the room and that no unauthorized materials are in the testing area.
 Students may also be asked to complete an authentication quiz before testing begins.

 Using the webcam, the proctor will monitor the entire testing session.
 All indiscretions are noted by the proctor and reportaed to ETS.
 Failure to comply with these security measures may result in cancellation of the student's scores and forfeiture of the test fees.

 - When will scores be available?

-Scores for the Critical Thinking and Quantitative Literacy modules are available as soon as the test has been completed.
+Scores for all modules, except Written Communication, are available as soon as the tests have been completed.
 The Written Communication module contains an essay that must be scored by human readers.
 Scores for the Written Communication test are typically available within 4 to 6 weeks.
 Institution aggregate reports are available once a testing cohort has been closed.